101+ small business ideas to start now

 47. Voiceover artist

 Could your smooth and sultry tones be your side hustle?
-You could offer your voice for a range of media, including TV, film, and video games.
-According to data from industry body AudioUK, the UK audio sector grew by 11% in 2019, with voiceover work making up a significant portion of this growth.
-It’s super easy to get started – all you need is a portfolio and your dulcet tones.
+You could offer your voice for a range of media, including TV, film and video games.
+The audio sector in the UK has grown significantly over the last few years, with the digital audio ad market worth £186 million and the audiobook market valued at over £1 billion.
+It’s super easy to get started – all you need is a portfolio, good audio editing software and your dulcet tones.

 See also: Business ideas for 2020: podcasting